跳转至

 Group Assignment Page: https://fabacademy.org/2026/labs/chaihuo/docs/week14/chaihuo/week14_group_assignment

-1. Comparison of Safety Data Sheets \(SDS\)
+1. Comparison of Safety Data Sheets (SDS)

-Before molding and casting, it is necessary to first understand the safety requirements of the materials.
+Before performing molding and casting, it is first necessary to understand the safety requirements of the materials.
 The mixing ratios, curing times, odors, skin irritations, and operational risks of different materials vary.
 Incorrect mixing ratios or insufficient protection may lead to curing failure, sticky surfaces, and even irritation to the skin and respiratory tract.

 This group mainly compared four types of materials: industrial silica gel, gypsum, epoxy resin, and food-grade platinum silica gel.